 Begin low and work your way up.
 Wait at least one hour after eating edibles before taking another 2.5 mg if you don't feel anything or want more potent effects.

-Before you go shopping, bear in mind that while it is now legal for individuals 21 and older to own up to an ounce of cannabis under Prop 64, you will still need a doctor's recommendation for medicinal marijuana until recreational marijuana sales begin.
+Before you go shopping, bear in mind that while it is now legal for individuals 21 and older to own up to an ounce of cannabis, you will still need a doctor's recommendation for medicinal marijuana until recreational marijuana sales begin.

 It's not uncommon to come across infused sweets with no labels from a festival or underground shop.
-However, reputable companies like Fusion CBD have voluntarily lab-tested their goods for years and packaged them with certified labels that show how much THC is inside.
+However, reputable companies like Fusion CBD have voluntarily lab-tested their goods and packaged them with certified labels that show how much THC is included.

+In this beginner's guide to cannabis edibles, we discussed these new and trendy products in the cannabis market.
 Gummies, mints, brownies, pastries, beverages, and other food products containing cannabis are inconspicuous and can deliver long-lasting, harmless effects.
-They're fantastic when used sensibly and understand how much you're ingesting.
+They're fantastic when used sensibly while understanding how much you're ingesting.

-Please examine and follow the regulatory restrictions for controlled substances in your state if you plan on enjoying the products and recipes in this article.
-We recommend you proceed with caution Since there are so many unknown variables with cannabis products.
+Please examine and follow the regulatory restrictions for controlled substances in your state We recommend you proceed with caution Since there are so many unknown variables with cannabis products.